pgomez-r/inception/guide/08_DOCKER_MARIADB.md

 ![mariadb setup](media/docker_mariadb/step_0.png)

-What we need to do to set this container up is basically to install MariaDB package and client, create both MariaDB and MySQL configuration files and write a MySQL script that creates a database that will be used later by WordPress.
+What we need to do to set this container up is basically to install MariaDB package and client, create both MariaDB and MySQL configuration files and write a script that creates a database that will be used later by WordPress.

 Here is a brief step-by-step for this Dockerfile, listed as ``KEYWORD`` : Idea:

 - ``FROM`` : Get OS system image (as always).
+- ``ARG`` : Declare -parse- env variables that will be used later during the build
 - ``RUN`` : Install mariadb and mariadb client.
 - ``RUN`` : Create MySQL socket directory
 - ``RUN`` : Configure MariaDB
 - ``RUN`` : Init MariaDB
 - ``EXPOSE`` : Port to be used
 - ``COPY`` : Copy mySQL script
-- ``ENTRYPOINT`` : Set entrypoint
+- ``RUN`` : Execute the script to create the database
 - ``CMD`` : Start mySQL server

 Now, let's see a version of the full Dockerfile with comments to explain a bit deeper what is going on in each step:

 ```
 # OS base image

 FROM alpine:3.16

 # Declare build arguments (these will be passed from .env by docker-compose.yml)

 ARG DB_NAME
 ARG DB_USER
 ARG DB_PASS
+ARG DB_ROOT

 # Install MariaDB (update package index first and install both mariadb and client without cache)

 RUN apk update && apk add --no-cache mariadb mariadb-client

 # Create MySQL socket directory with correct permissions
 # chown command sets ownership of the folder /var/run/mysqld to MariaDB (which it 'mysql' user)

 RUN mkdir -p /var/run/mysqld && chown mysql:mysql /var/run/mysqld

 # Configure MariaDB
 # Directory '/etc/my.cnf.d' should exists after MariDB installation, but just in case, we can create it otherwise
 # Echo writes the configuration into 'docker.cnf' file, using '\n' to have each option in newline
 # 'docker.cnf' should not exist before this command, but if so, its content will be overwritten, so no worries there =)

 RUN mkdir -p /etc/my.cnf.d && echo '[mysqld]\nskip-host-cache\nskip-name-resolve\nbind-address=0.0.0.0' > /etc/my.cnf.d/docker.cnf

 # Disable skip-networking; needed in order to allow remote connections to the database (from another containers, for instance...)
 # 'skip-networking' is a MariaDB/MySQL config option that disables all TCP/IP connections to the database and onlys allow local connections through Unix sockets
 # Thus, we need to make sure this configuration is DISABLED
 # We find and comment that option in '/etc/my.cnf.d/mariadb-server.cnf', using sed command with -i flag (modify file) and syntax 's/SEARCH/REPLACE/'

 RUN sed -i 's/^skip-networking/#skip-networking/' /etc/my.cnf.d/mariadb-server.cnf

 # Init MariaDB database: this command initializes a new MariaDB database by setting up the necessary files and system tables
 # mysql_install_db creates basic structure of the database, as well as default tables
 # --user==mysql flag ensures that all database files are owned by the mysql user
 # --datadir=/var/lib/mysql flag tells MariaDB where to store its data, /var/lib/mysql is the default location tipaclly

-RUN mariadb-install-db --user=mysql --datadir=/var/lib/mysql
+RUN mysql_install_db --user=mysql --datadir=/var/lib/mysql

 # Informs Docker that the container will listen on port 3306 (MySQL default)

 EXPOSE 3306

 # Copy database setup script, which has been previosly stored in '/conf'

 COPY conf/db.sh .

-# Set entry point, which ensures that db.sh will be executed when the containers starts
-ENTRYPOINT ["sh", "db.sh"]
+# Execute the script to create and init the database

+RUN sh db.sh

+USER mysql

 # Start MySQL server

 CMD ["/usr/bin/mysqld", "--skip-log-error"]
 ```